 The baby blue eyes flower is an excellent plant to use in rockeries, containers and massed as border plants in annual gardens.
 They create one of the first displays of annual color after the snow and ice have melted.
 Baby blue eyes plants are native wildflowers in California and arid zones.
 They are an important part of the coastal prairie and easy to grow and care for as a garden plant.

 The baby blue eyes flower is easy to start from seed.
 Choose a site with full sun to partial shade and one that provides some shelter from drying winds.

 The plant does well in sandy, gritty soils and has some drought tolerance.
 In fact, light sandy soil makes the best seed bed for the baby blue eyes flower, as it drains well.
-Wait until soils warm to nearly 60 degrees Fahrenheit before sowing the tiny seeds.
+Wait until soils warm to nearly 60 F. (16 C.) before sowing the tiny seeds.
 Sow seeds just under a fine layer of soil about 1/16-inch thick.

 Caring for Baby Blue Eyes

 Since baby blue eyes is a low growing plant with a succulent stem and leaves, caring for baby blue eyes requires little maintenance.
 It has moderate drought tolerance but will die back when confronted with severe dry conditions.

 The plant does not need fertilizer when planted in areas with organically rich soil.

 Pinch the tips of the growth to force bushier plant formation.
 Once the plant has flowered and seed heads formed, cut them off and dry them in a paper bag.
 Shake the bag after a week and then pick out the larger pieces of chaff.
 Save the seeds until the following spring and re-sow for a new crop of this wonderful plant.